Kushkbaghi/iot-project/README.md

 Comparison with Other Platforms

-We also considered other platforms like Thingspeak and Datacake.
-Thingspeak is a popular choice for IoT projects and has similar features to Adafruit IO, but we found Adafruit IO's interface to be more intuitive.
+I also considered other platforms like Thingspeak and Datacake.
+Thingspeak is a popular choice for IoT projects and has similar features to Adafruit IO, but I found Adafruit IO's interface to be more intuitive.

 ## The code: